Our #1 Recommended Mattress

 That's why the American Consumer Product Safety Commission has made it mandatory for all mattress companies to add fire retardants to their mattresses.

-Our #1 Fiberglass-Free Mattresses in 2023
+Our #1 Fiberglass-Free Mattresses in 2026

 Saatva is well-known for its exclusive mattresses and for choosing exotic natural elements to build them

-They have an arsenal of great mattresses that provides a surreal sleeping experience, and Saatva Classic is a perfect example of first-class craftsmanship.
+They have an arsenal of great mattresses that provides a surreal sleep, and Saatva Classic is a perfect example of first-class craftsmanship.
 This mattress is a futuristic version of the classical innerspring mattress.
 From top to bottom, the Saatva classic is all about luxurious comfort and ultimate support in the most natural way possible.

 The center of attention is the top memory foam mattresses' cover which consists of multiple benefits.
 The fabric choice is organic and premium cotton for a relaxed and healthy effect.
 This fabric undergoes Guardian® botanical antimicrobial treatment, which protects against bed bugs, mildew, molds, and bacteria.
 These fiberglass-free mattress covers have Euro pillow quilting that provides zonal lumbar support for an excellent night.